MOUSE SENSORS

 a.
 Optical Sensors: Optical sensors use LED (Light Emitting Diode) to illuminate the surface beneath the mouse.
 The sensor then captures the reflected light to determine the mouse's movement.
 Optical sensors are known for their accuracy and reliability, particularly on textured surfaces.

 b.
 Laser Sensors: Laser sensors, on the other hand, employ laser light to track movement.
 They are generally more sensitive and work well on a variety of surfaces, including glossy or reflective ones.
 However, laser sensors may be more prone to slight inaccuracies on certain surfaces.
+These days only optical sensors are used in gaming mice though.

 2. DPI (Dots Per Inch): DPI is a term often associated with mouse sensors, representing the sensitivity or resolution of the sensor.
 The higher the DPI, the more sensitive the mouse, translating into faster cursor movements on-screen.
 While high DPI settings can be beneficial in certain scenarios like gaming, it's essential to find a balance that suits your personal preferences and usage.
+These days the amount of DPI has become irrelevant and most professional player use around 1600 DPI.

 Conclusion: In the vast landscape of computer peripherals, the mouse sensor stands as a silent hero, determining the fluidity and accuracy of our interactions with digital realms.
 As technology continues to advance, we can expect even more sophisticated sensors that push the boundaries of precision and performance.
 Understanding the nuances of mouse sensors empowers users to make informed choices, ensuring that their mouse is not just a tool but an extension of their capabilities.
 So, the next time you click and drag, remember the intricate dance of photons and algorithms happening beneath the surface, making your computing experience seamless and responsive.